kingxueyuf/Udacity-self-driving-car-p1/project_1_lane_detection/README.md

 1. Canny will return not only the lines we need but also lots of other noises

-canny
 ![alt text](./examples/canny.png)

 2. HoughLinesP will return not only the lines we need but also lots of other noises which makes the final result always have an offset to the actual result

-hough line (by calculate the mean of x1,y1,x2,y2):
 ![alt text](./examples/houghline.png)

 3. When processing the challenge.mp4, if the frame has a shadow, the result became very inaccurate

-"challenge"
 ![alt text](./examples/challenge.jpg)

 ### 3. Suggest possible improvements to your pipeline